Regina Schwartz

 Regina Schwartz is a scholar of English literature and elements of Jewish and Christian religion.
-A Professor of English and Religion at Northwestern University, she has been known historically for her research and teaching on 17th-century literature (e.g., John Milton and William Shakespeare), on the Hebrew Bible, and on the interface of literature with the subjects of philosophy, law, and religion.
+A Professor of English and Religion at Northwestern University, she is known for her research and teaching on 17th-century literature (e.g., John Milton and William Shakespeare), on the Hebrew Bible, and on the interface of literature with the subjects of philosophy, law, and religion.

 Training and career

-After undergraduate studies resulting in a B.A.
-(1975) and a subsequent M.A.
-(1978), both at Indiana University, Schwartz earned a Ph.D. in English (1984) from the University of Virginia.
-She also taught at Duke University and the University of Colorado, before moving to Northwestern.
-She has also taught at the University of Pisa, and Northwestern University's Law School.
+After completing her B.A.
+(1975) and M.A.
+(1978), both at Indiana University Bloomington, Schwartz earned a Ph.D. in English (1984) from the University of Virginia.
+She also taught at Duke University and the University of Colorado before moving to Northwestern.
+She has also taught at the University of Pisa and Northwestern University's Law School.
 Schwartz was the Visiting Tipton Distinguished Chair of Religion at University of California, Santa Barbara in 2015.

 Written work and recognition

 Schwartz won the James Holly Hanford Award from the Milton Society of America for that year's "distinguished... critical monograph" for her 1988 work on Milton, Remembering and Repeating: Biblical Creation in Paradise Lost.
 She followed this work by The Book and the Text: The Bible and Literary Theory in 1990, Desire in the Renaissance: Psychoanalysis and Literature in 1994, and The Postmodern Bible in 1995.
 Her 1997 work, The Curse of Cain: The Violent Legacy of Monotheism, described by the Episcopal News service as "a study of monotheism, national identity, and violence in the Hebrew Bible", was lauded as a "stunningly important book" by Walter Brueggemann in Theology Today and was nominated for a Pulitzer Prize.

 Her 2007 book, Sacramental Poetics at the Dawn of Secularism: When God Left the World on "the Eucharist in Renaissance literature" was published as a part of the Stanford University series, "Cultural Memory in the Present".
 The monograph has been called a "tour de force", and "one of the most important studies of our critical moment."

 Schwartz's scholarship includes further published essays: